elastic/elasticsearch-net-example/README.md

 Aggregations are just another search tool, so just likes queries, they are executed against the `_search` endpoint.

 So as part of our search request, adjacent to the query portion we now have an `aggs` portion where we can define N number of aggregations.
-In this case we are only definining a single terms aggregation.
+In this case we are only defining a single terms aggregation.

 `author-names` here is our user-defined name that we are assigning to this particular terms aggregation which we will use later to pull out the results from the response.

 Inside of `author-names` is the Elasticsearch reserved `terms` token which tells Elasticsearch to execute a terms aggregation, and inside the terms aggregation body we specify the field we want to the aggregation to run over, which in this case is the `authors.name` field.

 Now notice the `match_all` query that we are executing along with this aggregation.  **Aggregations always execute over the document set that the query returns**.
 So in this case, our terms aggregation is going to run over **all** the documents in our index since we're doing a `match_all` (this is sort of a contrived example because we could have simply left out the query portion altogether in this case- which would also act as a `match_all`).
-We could have instead, only ran our aggregations over, say, packages that have a download count of over 1000 by substituing a [range filter](http://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-filter.html) on our `downloadCount` field rather than a `match_all`.
+We could have instead, only ran our aggregations over, say, packages that have a download count of over 1000 by substituting a [range filter](http://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-filter.html) on our `downloadCount` field rather than a `match_all`.

 Wait a second here though, there's something wrong.